-Research proves that procrastination isn’t always bad for the creative process.
-If you procrastinate right, you can use it to solve the thickest of thorny creative problems and actually be more productive.
+Research proves that procrastination isn’t always bad for the writing process.
+If you procrastinate right, you can use it to solve the thickest of thorny problems and actually be more productive.
 But if you procrastinate wrong, it can send you hurtling into a negative, nail-chewing mind spiral that makes you question the existence of your own soul.
-That’s why I think you need to procrastinate on your own terms.
-And by that I mean take back control of your procrastination and use it deliberately, before it uses you.
+That’s why we think you need to procrastinate on your own terms.
+And by that we mean take back control of your procrastination and use it deliberately, before it uses you.

 Procrastination is selective